Man charged after reported courtroom altercation, detention facility incident

-An area man faces multiple charges after allegedly causing a disturbance in a Madison County courtroom, initiating a physical altercation with a deputy and taking control of a pepper spray can at the jail before being tased.
+An area man faces multiple charges after allegedly causing a disturbance in the Madison County courtroom, initiating a physical altercation with a deputy, and taking control of a pepper spray can at the jail before being tased.

 John Paul Freeland Jr., 54, of Fredericktown, has been charged in Madison County with delivery or possession of a weapon at the county jail, disarming a peace officer or correctional officer while performing an official duty, third-degree assault - special victim, fourth-degree assault - special victims, and resisting arrest.